jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/advisories/charles/index.md

 ## Description

-Money Transfer Management System **Version 1.0** allows an attacker an attacker to inject JavaScript code in the url and then trick a user into visits the link in order to execute JavaScript code.
+Money Transfer Management System **Version 1.0** allows an attacker to inject JavaScript code in the URL and then trick a user into visit the link in order to execute JavaScript code.

 ## Proof of Concept

 Steps to reproduce

-1. Send the following url to a victim `http://127.0.0.1/mtms/admin/?page=xss';alert('XSS');//`
+1. Send the following URL to a victim `http://127.0.0.1/mtms/admin/?page=xss';alert('XSS');//`

 2. If a victim visits the link the JavaScript code will be triggered.